rakiyoga/rakiyoga.github.io/3_ayurveda_fundamentals.md

 </p>

 <p>
 The key to health in Ayurveda lies in maintaining a balance of these doshas.
 When in equilibrium, they support vitality and well-being.
 However, imbalances can lead to dis-ease.
 </p>

 </details>

 <details>
-<summary style="font-weight:bold; font-size: 1.2em; margin-top: 20px; margin-bottom: 10px;">5.
+<summary style="font-weight:bold;">5.
 Food, qualities & mindfulness (Ahara & Gunas)</summary>

 <p>
 Ahara (food) is a key principle in Ayurveda, encompassing not just food but also sensory inputs from our five senses.
 This holistic view highlights the significance of diet and lifestyle in achieving health, happiness, and harmony.
 </p>

 <p>
-<b>Three Gunas: </b><br>
+<b>Three Gunas:</b><br>
 Nature's Fundamental Qualities.
 In Sanskrit, "Guna" refers to the qualities that define all matter and energy.
 Ayurveda identifies three primary Gunas:
 </p>